Account

 Explanation:

-• Only the name changes; the content remains the same.
+• Only the name is updated; the content remains the same.

 Command: